 You can also remove the access from users or modify the permission for running scripts.

-For example, in AWS you can’t install Remote.It directly on dynamodb or rds.
+For example, in AWS you can’t install Remote.It directly on DynamoDB or RDS.
 But if you have an instance on the same VPC, you can set up a service on an instance that points to the domain name of the database service.
 You do this by updating the service host address of a new service (defaults to localhost).

 And with the simple process of installing Remote.it on a machine, you can quickly set up a jump server.
 Find more details about it here.